 In addition to being so darn cute, this on-the-go game you can make for your kids is SO easy (and you might even fancy playing a couple of games yourself).
 You can make this any size and with any number of squares to make for longer games.
 You can also choose what you use for game pieces which can be a fun decision your kids can make.
 In addition to some fabric, you’ll need a little felt, ribbon, and some velcro to close the pouch.
 Or you can do a button closure if you’d like.
 Try out this fun project here.

 If you’re looking for fabric for your next sewing project, look no further!
-Liz and Roo has over 100 fabrics in stock and access to hundreds more.
-Our fabrics are perfect for all kinds of projects.
-Then when you have some leftover scraps, give one of the projects above a try.
+Liz and Roo's fabrics are perfect for all kinds of projects.
+When you have some leftover scraps, give one of the projects above a try.
 We hope we’ve inspired you to start creating!